 * U.S. to participate in telecom treaty talks in December

-* U.S. to fight giving UN more control over Internet
+* Some nations want to assert more control over Internet

 By Jasmin Melvin